esciencecenter-digital-skills/Natural-language-processing/episodes/episode02.md

 Here we can for example see that even the `n't` is recognized as not.

 ## Part-of-speech tagging
 The last thing we want to look at right now is part-of-speech tagging.
 The loaded model can tell for each word token what type of word it is grammatically.
-We can acces these as follows:
+We can access these as follows:

 ```python
 # Part-of-speech tags